Acid Rain Questions & Answers

 A pH scale is used to measure acidity, with 0 being the most acidic and 14 the most alkaline.
 A value of 7 is neutral.
 Solutions with a pH of less than 7 are acids, while those with a pH greater than 7 are bases.
 The scale also is logarithmic, meaning that a one-unit change actually represents a tenfold change.

 Rainfall is somewhat acidic by nature, primarily due to carbon dioxide and water vapor combining in the atmosphere.
-While the acidity of natural precipitation varies somewhat, it normally is around pH 5.6.
+The pH of natural (non-polluted) precipitation ranges from about 5.0 to 5.5.

 Where Does Acid Rain Originate?